ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 YAML documents are rooted, connected, directed graphs and can contain reference cycles, so they can't be treated as simple trees (see Section 3.2.1 of [YAML]).
-An implementation that attempts to do that can infinite-loop traversing the YAML representation graph at some point, for example:
+An implementation that treats them as simple trees risks going into an infinite loop while traversing the YAML representation graph.
+This can happen:

 - when trying to serialize it as JSON;
 - or when searching/identifying nodes using specifications based on the JSON data model (e.g., {{JSON-POINTER}}).